Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Results

 \subsection{Effects of Orientation Angle, Merger Mass Ratio, and Stellar Mass}

 To understand where the network performs well and where it does not, we seek to understand the effects of orientation angle, specifically in tandem with the merger mass ratio and stellar mass.
 Even a merger that is clear from one angle, perhaps a face-on disk with clear tidal tails, may look like a nonmerger from another.
 Each galaxy is viewed from 6 angles, so we now look at how many angles each galaxy in the test set was correctly classified from.
-For the entire sample as a whole, the mean and standard deviation of the number of angles correct per galaxy for our highest performing random seed is $4.4\pm1.8$, with a median of 5.
-However, considering how varied the galaxies in our sample can be, we break this down into more detail for the best model (Seed 626).
+For the entire sample as a whole, the mean and standard deviation of the number of angles correct per galaxy for our highest performing random seed is $3.86\pm1.51$, with a median of 4.
+In Seed 626, \textbf{98.09\% (205 of 209) of galaxies were correctly identified from at least one angle, 61.24\% (128 of 209) of galaxies were correctly classified from the majority (4 or more) angles, with only 14.83\% (31 of 209) classified correctly from all 6 angles.
+This implies that with our network, we are likely to misclassify a galaxy roughly a third of the time, just due to viewing angle alone.
+We can see from the number counts on the right side of Figures~\ref{fig:anglesmassratio} and \ref{fig:anglesstellarmass} that most galaxies have some observation angles from which they are misclassified.
+It is not the case overall that some galaxies are always correctly classified and some are never correctly classified purely based on observation angle, but rather that observation angle matters.
+This holds for both mergers and nonmergers.} However, considering how varied the galaxies in our sample can be, we break this down into more detail for the best model (Seed 626).

-We start by examining only the mergers.
-We show in Figure~\ref{fig:anglesmassratio} the number of angles for which a galaxy was correctly identified relative to its merger mass ratio.
-The distributions in these bins (the number of correctly classified angles) are shown with box plots, in order to demonstrate the spread.
-Box plots show the middle 50\% of data inside the box, with the whiskers extending to the farthest datapoint within $1.5$ times that range.
-The outliers on these plots are galaxies with a mass ratio much higher than the bulk of the galaxies in that bin, simply indicating that mass ratio is more rare.